-With Marie-Valerie Brunner, Anna Maria D'Hulster and Jutta Kath, three women have been elected to the Supervisory Board of UNIQA Insurance Group AG.
-The proportion of female Supervisory Board members among the elected members (shareholder representatives) therefore amounts to the legally required 30 per cent.
-With Sabine Andre and Irene Scheiber, two women have been delegated to the group of employee representatives on the Supervisory Board, which means that there is a ratio of 40 per cent female members in the group of employee representatives.
+With Marie-Valerie Brunner, Anna Maria D'Hulster and Jutta Kath, three women are now on the Supervisory Board of UNIQA Insurance Group AG.
+This means that the proportion of female Supervisory Board members among the elected members (shareholder representatives) reaches the legally required 30 per cent.
+With Sabine Andre and Irene Scheiber, two women have also been delegated to the group of employee representatives on the Supervisory Board, which means that this board even has a ratio of 40 per cent female members now.
 In relation to the full Supervisory Board, the legal quota of women is also exceeded with a share of 33 per cent.

-In 2022, there was still no woman included among the nine members of the Management Boards of UNIQA Insurance Group AG and UNIQA Österreich Versicherungen AG, which are composed of the same individuals.
-However, the first woman will be represented as of 1 April 2023 with Sabine Pfeffer.
-She will be succeeding Klaus Pekarek who retired on 31 December 2022.
-This is an important step on the way towards "more women in management positions".
+Since 1 April 2023, the nine members of the identical Management Boards of UNIQA Insurance Group AG and UNIQA Österreich Versicherungen AG have also included a woman, Sabine Pfeffer.
+This was an important step on the way towards "more women in management positions".
 The UNIQA Group does of course also continue to implement various accompanying measures in addition to its clear commitment to this goal.
 The objective is to change the framework conditions and prerequisites in such a way that the organisation becomes more permeable overall for women's careers.
-At 57.8 per cent (2021: 57.3 per cent), the share of women in the total workforce in the UNIQA Group was again slightly increased at the end of 2022.
-This high proportion is driven primarily by the international insurance companies (62.7 per cent).
+At 57.9 per cent (2022: 57.8 per cent), the share of women in the total workforce in the UNIQA Group remained stable at the end of 2023.
+This high proportion is driven primarily by the international insurance companies (62.8 per cent).

-The proportion of women on the Management Boards in the Group is 27.1 per cent and therefore slightly decreased compared to 2021 (28.1 per cent).
-Of a total of 507 managers in Austria, 167 are women, which corresponds to a share of nearly 33 per cent and is thus similar to the level of the previous year.
-In the UNIQA Group's international companies, 47,4 per cent of the managers are currently women.
-The share of women has thus fallen by 1.4 percentage points compared to 2021.
-As a result, the average number of female managers in the entire UNIQA Group (707 of a total of 1,646 persons) has also decreased and now amounts to 43.0 per cent (2021: 43.7 percent).
+The proportion of women on the Management Boards in the Group is 26.3 per cent and therefore once again fell slightly compared to 2022 (2022: 27.1 per cent).
+Of a total of 523 managers in Austria, 174 are women, which corresponds to a steady share of over 33 per cent.
+In the UNIQA Group's international companies, 48.6 per cent of the managers are currently women.
+This corresponds to an increase of 1.2 percentage points compared to the previous year (47.4 per cent).
+As a result, the proportion of female managers in the entire UNIQA Group rose slightly in 2023 to 43.6 per cent (699 of a total of 1,604 persons) compared to the previous year (43.0 per cent).